INTRODUCTION TO FOREX

 Balance of Payments

 The Balance of Payments represents the ratio between the number of payments received from abroad and the number of payments going abroad.
-If coming payment exceeds payments to other countries and international organizations, the balance of payments is positive.
-The surplus is a favourable factor for growth of the national currency.
+If the coming payment exceeds payments to other countries and international organizations, the balance of payments is positive.
+The surplus is a favourable factor for the growth of the national currency.

 Government Fiscal and Monetary policy

-Stabilization of the economy (e.g., full employment, control of inflation, and an equitable balance of payments) is one of the goals that governments attempt to achieve through manipulation of fiscal and monetary policies.
+Stabilization of the economy (e.g., full employment, control of inflation, and an equitable balance of payments) is one of the goals that governments attempt to achieve through the manipulation of fiscal and monetary policies.
 Fiscal policy relates to taxes and expenditures, monetary policy to financial markets and the supply of credit, money, and other financial assets.